Who benefits from leveraging technology in training?

 2. On-demand eLearning

 With mobile app usage on the rise, bite-sized learning eLearning is becoming more and more accessible to learners.
-Whether they're a field rep looking to quickly understand a new product feature or a seasoned employee looking for a refresh on a particular topic, on-demand learning also allows for learners to access the information when it is necessary.
+Whether their a field rep looking to quickly understand a new product feature or a seasoned employee looking for a refresh on a particular topic, on-demand learning also allows for learners to access the information when it is necessary.